Trem Desportivo Clube

-Trem Desportivo Clube, commonly referred to as Trem, is a Brazilian professional football club based in Macapá, Amapá, founded on 1 January 1947.
-It competes in the Campeonato Brasileiro Série D, the fourth tier of Brazilian football, as well as in the Campeonato Amapaense, the top flight of the Amapá state football league.
+Trem Desportivo Clube, commonly referred to as Trem, is a Brazilian professional football club based in Macapá, Amapá.
+Founded on 1 January 1947, it competes in the Campeonato Brasileiro Série D, the fourth tier of Brazilian football, as well as in the Campeonato Amapaense, the top flight of the Amapá state football league.

-As of 2022, Trem is the fourth-best ranked team from Amapá in CBF's national club ranking, being placed 228th overall.
+Throughout its football history, the club has won five titles in the now defunct “Copão da Amazônia” in the late 1980s, as well as 10 Amapá state titles, two of which were won during the amateur era and seven during the professional era.

 History

-On 1 January 1947, the club was founded as Trem Desportivo Clube by Bellarmino Paraense de Barros, Benedito Malcher, the brothers Osmar and Arthur Marinho, and Walter and José Banhos, among others, at one of the most important and traditional Macapá neighborhoods.
+On 1 January 1947, the club was founded as Trem Desportivo Clube by Bellarmino Paraense de Barros, Benedito Malcher, the brothers Osmar and Arthur Marinho, and Walter and José Banhos, among others, in one of the most important and traditional neighborhoods of Macapá.

 In 1993, the club competed in the Copa do Brasil for the first time.
 The club was eliminated in the first stage, by Remo (first leg, at Zerão stadium, Macapá, Remo won 5–0, the second leg, at Mangueirão, Belém, Remo won again, 2–0).
 In 1999, due to financial difficulties, the club closed its football section.
 However, some years later, the club reopened it.
 In 2008, Trem competed again in the Copa do Brasil, but was eliminated in the first stage by Paraná.

-In 2022, Trem applied one of the biggest rout in the history of the Brasileirão Série D, thrashing Náutico, of Roraima for 10 x 2, at Zerão.
+In 2022, Trem recorded one of the biggest victories in the history of the Brasileirão Série D, thrashing Náutico of Roraima 10–2, at Zerão.